 And maybe I was avoiding this exact moment.
-But this week when I started looking into book designers, photo shoots, and finding the perfect title… all of that made me realize that this book launch is finally going to happen.
+But this week when I started looking into book designers, photo shoots, and finding the perfect title. . . all of that made me realize this book launch is finally going to happen.
 It felt like a wake-up call to reality.

 Rome sure wasn’t built in a day and neither was my memoir.

-Some days it was about re-living some of my darkest places––over and over.
+Some days it was about re-living some of my darkest times—over and over.
 I laughed and I cried.
-I felt angry, upset, guilt, and on my worst days, shame.
+I felt angry, upset, guilt, and on my worst days, even shame.

 I read the script a million times to make sure it was a good enough balance between funny and real.

 So now, the moment I have been waiting for is near.
-But there still many moments when I am taken over by my negative self-talk and anxiety over what people will make out of my story.
+However, there are still many moments when I am taken over by my negative self-talk and anxiety over what people will make out of my story.

 To be sure, no one ever forced me to write a book about my life.
 I wanted to do it; in fact, I had to do it.
 So many people have helped me throughout my path and I wanted to pay it forward and help or inspire someone else.